 Braga The North, Portugal Travel Guide

 Vodafone, MEO, and NOS are Portugal's main mobile providers.
-Prepaid SIM cards are available at airports, official stores, or large supermarkets.
+Prepaid YOU can get sim cards at airports, official stores, or large supermarkets.

 Wi-Fi is widely available in Braga's hotels, guesthouses, cafes, and restaurants.
 Many public squares and municipal buildings offer free public Wi-Fi.